Buttigieg likely to be target at New Hampshire Democratic presidential debate

-MANCHESTER, N.H. - After his better-than-expected showing in the Iowa caucuses, Pete Buttigieg is likely to draw the spotlight - and incoming fire from rivals - as Democratic presidential contenders debate on Friday in New Hampshire, just days before the state’s pivotal primary.
+MANCHESTER, N.H. - After his better-than-expected showing in the Iowa caucuses, Pete Buttigieg is likely to draw the spotlight - and incoming fire - as Democratic presidential contenders debate on Friday in New Hampshire just days before the state’s pivotal primary.

 Buttigieg, the former mayor of South Bend, Indiana, eked out a win over U.S. Senator Bernie Sanders in Iowa, according to the state Democratic Party’s complete count, which has been marred by technical and organizational errors.